10 Alternative Uses of Coffee that You Didn’t Know About

-In addition to preventing odors, coffee also acts as an air freshener, thanks to its strong and penetrating aroma, which is also pleasant.
-In this case, just place ground coffee inside a bag or porous fabric, and let the coffee’s aroma spread everywhere.
+In addition to preventing odors, coffee also acts as an air freshener, thanks to its strong and penetrating aroma.
+In this case, just place ground coffee inside a bag or porous fabric, and then let the coffee’s aroma spread everywhere.
 You could also add some sort of aromatic oil to it, or fruit rind.

 8. Dust suppressant

-Coffee can be used in areas that accumulate a lot of mildew or dirt, like chimneys.
-It is important that the ground coffee is not moist, because this could cause the opposite effect to occur.
-Sprinkle the coffee grounds over the dust, making it easy to wipe away.
+Another of our alternative uses of coffee is for clearing dirt, dirt and mildew, like fireplaces.
+It is important that the ground coffee isn’t moist, because this could cause the opposite effect to occur.
+Sprinkle the coffee grounds over the affected area, and it’ll be easy to wipe away.

 9. Keeps furniture in good shape

-Wood furniture can be preserved in good conditions, thanks to coffee.
-Just rub a cloth with grounds on it over the furniture surface, which will make it shiny.
+Wood furniture can be kept in good condition, thanks to coffee.
+Just rub a cloth with coffee grounds on it over the furniture surface, and this will make it shiny.

 Coffee remnants are useful for preparing different cakes and pastries.
-You could also use it as a bottom layer for growing mushrooms.
-As previously seen, coffee possess properties that are very good for soil in general, as well as for cultivating certain plants.
+You could also use it in soil as a bottom layer for growing mushrooms.
+As previously seen, coffee possesses properties that are very good for soil in general, as well as for cultivating certain plants.